-- iOS Development - Cocoa Touch / UIKit, Foundation, Core Foundation, Core Services, Core Audio, OpenAL, AV Foundation, SQLite, Core Data, CFNetwork, Bonjour, Core Location, Map Kit, Core Animation, Core Graphics, Game Kit, iPod Library Access, Keychain, In-App Purchase, Push/Local Notifications, using Objective-C and C.
+- iOS Development - Cocoa Touch / UIKit, Foundation, Core Foundation, Core Services, Core Audio, OpenAL, AV Foundation, SQLite, Core Data, CFNetwork, Bonjour, Core Location, Map Kit, Core Animation, Core Graphics, Game Kit, iPod Library Access, Keychain, In-App Purchase, Push/Local Notifications, using Swift, Objective-C and C.

 - Mac OS X Development - Cocoa / AppKit, Foundation, Core Foundation, Core Services, Core Audio, AV Foundation, QTKit, legacy QuickTime libraries, Installer plug-ins, launchd, using Objective-C and C.